 Checking The Belt

 To check the belt, the mower will need to be turned on its side.
-But before we do that we’ll need to make it safe to work on and to that we’ll remove the spark plug wire and turn the gas off (to prevent accidental starting).
+But before we do that we’ll need to make it safe to work on and to that, we’ll remove the spark plug wire and turn the gas off (to prevent accidental starting).

 Gas tap – If your mower has a fuel tap, turn it off.
 You can read all about finding and using your fuel tap here “Mower fuel shut off valve”.

 Turn over – Mower carburetor side up, need help finding carburetor side?
-I wrote post about turning your mower over correctly and you can read about it here, “Which way to tilt your mower”.
+I wrote a post about turning your mower over correctly and you can read about it here, “Which way to tilt your mower”.

 Is Belt On Both Pulleys, Loose or Worn Out?

-Most mowers are rear wheel drive and so the transaxle is located at the rear wheels.
-All mowers employ a shield on the underside of the deck, it protects the belt, pulleys and transmission from flying debris.
+Most mowers are rear-wheel drive and so the transaxle is located at the rear wheels.
+All mowers employ a shield on the underside of the deck, it protects the belt, pulleys, and transmission from flying debris.
 You usually don’t need to remove the shield in order to verify if the belt is on the pulleys, your view is obscured but you should see enough.
 However to replace a belt the cover will need removing.
 Have your WD40 to hand as old grass eats the shield bolts.

-Belt on Pulley’s – With the mower turned over, air filter side up, check the belt is fitted around the transaxle pulley and crankshaft pulley.
+The belt on Pulley’s – With the mower turned over, air filter side up, check the belt is fitted around the transaxle pulley and crankshaft pulley.